 The battery of a car is charged using the power from the alternator.
-And the alternator needs to work hard as it also has to provide electricity to other parts of the car.
+The alternator needs to work hard as it also has to provide electricity to other parts of the car.

 Many cars have a button known as ‘ALT’ which lights up when the alternator needs help.
 In such cases, usually, drivers think that the problem is with the battery but the warning light indicates an issue with the alternator.
 Get it checked before the electricity supply completely goes off.

-As the alternator is connected with many electrical parts of the car, its failure or damage could lead to trouble with the accessories associated with it.
-Hence, problems in operating the AC, power windows, flickering headlight, power sunroofs, radio, and other electrical problems in the car could also indicate a damaged alternator.
+As the alternator is connected to many electrical parts of the car, its failure or damage could lead to trouble with the accessories associated with it.
+Hence, problems in operating the AC, power windows, flickering headlights, power sunroofs, radio, and other electrical problems in the car could also indicate a damaged alternator.

 In order to understand if the problem is actually with the alternator or just the electric system of the car, try using two electric parts at the same time.
 For example: when the lights are on, also use power-window.
 Do the lights flicker?
 If yes, your alternator definitely is wearing out.
 The amount of electricity it provides is not sufficient to take care of the requirements.
 Get it checked before your car breaks down in the middle of the road.